 Our Volunteer Unit has increased their knowledge about Diversity & Inclusion and it has become a firmly anchored value in our Volunteer Coordination work.
 Our Volunteer Unit surveys the Nordic volunteer community annually.
-The last survey in November 2020 showed that 88% of volunteers Strongly agreed or agreed that GPN works to promote a diverse, open and inclusive volunteering programme.
+The last reliable survey conducted in November 2020 showed that 88% of volunteers Strongly agreed or agreed that GPN works to promote a diverse, open and inclusive volunteering programme.
 The survey further showed that 65% of our volunteers are female, 30% male and 5% are non-binary.
-This is an increase in females/decrease in males, from the last survey in 2019.

-Age data tells us that 57% of the volunteers are aged between 25 - 40 years.
+Age data from the November 2020 survey tells us that 57% of the volunteers are aged between 25 - 40 years.
 Outside of this range there is a fairly even age distribution of volunteers between the ages of 40 - 77 years.